jcsison/handwriting-recognition/README.md

 python3 train.py
 ```

-A model h5 and YAML file will be generated within the `model/` directory
+A model h5 and YAML file will be generated within the `model/` directory.

 ### Prediction
 Once the model has been created, a single handwritten character can be predicted by running: